gustaslaoq/MobileMacro/README.md

 # Sol's RNG Biome Script

-Advanced automation script for the game Sols RNG.
-It monitors biomes, merchants, rare events, and player auras automatically, sending real-time alerts to your Discord.
+Advanced automation script for **Sol's RNG**.
+It monitors biomes, merchants, rare events, and player auras automatically, sending real-time alerts to your Discord with detailed embeds.

 ## ⚡ Features

-*   **Intuitive UI Configuration:** No need to edit code or variables manually.
-The script now features a full User Interface where you can input your Webhook, Private Server Link, and settings with ease.
-Settings are saved automatically.
-*   **Hybrid Detection:** The script detects when you are in the normal world or in The Limbo, automatically adjusting the reading method to ensure no rare biome (like Glitched or Dreamspace) goes unnoticed.
-*   **Aura Detection:** Automatically detects when you roll an aura and sends the details to Discord.
-*   **Configurable Ping System:** Set a rarity threshold via the UI to receive Discord mentions only for auras that meet a specific rarity requirement.
-*   **In-Game Notifications:** Clean, stacked interface that shows multiple alerts simultaneously without blocking your gameplay.
-*   **Discord Alerts:** Receive detailed information, images, and private server links immediately after something important happens.
-*   **Built-in Anti-AFK:** Toggle this feature directly from the UI to prevent being kicked from the server for inactivity.
-*   **Session Statistics:** Track your progress in real-time with a dedicated "Status" tab showing session duration, biome counts, and merchant encounters.
+*   **Persistent Configuration:** Your settings (Webhook, PSLink, Discord IDs, Toggle states) are automatically saved to a file.
+You only need to configure it once!
+*   **Granular Ping System:** New dedicated **"Pings"** tab.
+Instead of always pinging for jester and eden, you can now individually toggle pings for specific biomes (Rainy, Snowy, etc.) and merchants (Mari, Jester, Rin).
+Rare biomes (Glitched, Dreamspace, Cyberspace) still use `@everyone` by default for maximum security.
+*   **New Aura Detection:** Supports the latest rare auras like **Monarch, Pixelation, Luminosity, Nyctophobia, Equinox, and BREAKTHROUGH** .
+*   **Input Privacy:** The UI automatically shortens your Webhook and Private Server links visually, preventing screen sharing leaks, but keeps the full link saved internally.
+*   **Global Statistics:** Tracks your total biomes found across all sessions and displays them in the "Status" tab.

 ---